Just Group: 1970–1990: Founding and growth

+1990–2000: Expansion to New Zealand and acquisitions

+In June 1990, Just Jeans launched its first store in New Zealand.
+By January 1991, Just Jeans had 238 stores across Australia and New Zealand.
+In April 1993, Just Jeans went public and the Kimberleys reduced their stake from 70 per cent to 58 per cent.

+In December 1993, Just Jeans purchased Jay Jays for $4.5 million.
+In September 1994, Just Jeans acquired the 50-store womenswear chain Jacqueline Eve for $4.6 million.
+The chain was repositioned to focus on working women aged 30–45 and, in February 1996, was relaunched as Jacqui E. Later in 1996, Just Jeans attempted to purchase the eight-store Melbourne surfwear chain Jetty Surf Shop.
+However, when three of Jetty's biggest suppliers said they would not supply products to stores owned by Just Jeans, the deal collapsed.
+In 2000, Just Jeans acquired Peter Alexander Sleepwear.
+Founder Peter Alexander stayed with the company as creative director.

+2001–2024: Changing ownership and new brands

+In 2001, Just Jeans was taken private in a $108 million management buyout led by British-based private investment group Catalyst Investment Managers.
+In May 2002, Just Jeans acquired women's clothing chain Portmans.

+The Just Group was listed on the ASX in May 2004.
+In August 2004, the Just Group acquired the Dotti chain for $5 million.
+In July 2007, the Just Group acquired stationery chain Smiggle for at least $29 million, becoming the first non-fashion brand in its portfolio.

-On 8 August 2008, Premier Investments obtained a controlling interest in the shares of Just Group Limited following an off-market takeover offer for all of the group shares that commenced on 31 March 2008.
-Just Group Limited was removed from the official ASX list on 22 September 2008 and became a non listed public company.
+On 8 August 2008, Premier Investments obtained a controlling interest in the shares of Just Group following an off-market takeover offer for all of the group shares that commenced on 31 March 2008.
+Just Group was delisted from the Australian Securities Exchange on 22 September 2008.

-In 2011, the group was nailed by the media for using sandblasting to wash off their jeans, a method known to cause silicosis.
+In 2011, the group was criticised for using sandblasting to wash off their jeans, a method known to cause silicosis.
 In 2013, the group was still using sandblasting.
 The Baptist World Aid's 2015 Fashion Report named the Just Group one of the worst performers when it comes to protecting international workers.
 From 2012 to 2015, the group went through its digital retail transformation.

 In October 2016, the Just Group lost its trial against its former CFO Nicole Peck who had left the company to work for a competing company.
 In August 2017, the brand director of the group, Colette Garnsey, stepped down for medical reasons.

 Richard Murray commenced as Premier Retail Chief Executive Officer on 6 September 2021, and was appointed to the Premier Board as executive director on 3 December 2021.